 Leprechaun 3 (1995)

-We’ve reached my favorite movies in the franchise, 3 and 4.
+We've reached my favorite movies in the franchise, 3 and 4.
 Leprechaun 3 takes place in Vegas because of course it does.
-Now the Leprechaun can be contained by a medallion if placed around his neck, his bite has a zombie-like ability to turn humans into leprechauns, and destroying his gold is now the way to destroy him.
+The new rules.
+1) The Leprechaun can be contained by a medallion if placed around his neck.
+2) His bite has a zombie-like ability to turn humans into leprechauns.
+3) Destroying his gold is now the way to destroy him.
 Speaking of gold, this is the movie where the dialogue began to really shine.
 The Leprechaun uses dialogue, limericks, and rhymes perfectly throughout the movie.
-To wit, my favorite scene sees him go after our protagonists wielding an ax and uttering “for pulling this trick, I’ll chop off your d***” as he swung.
+To wit, my favorite scene sees him go after our protagonists wielding an ax and uttering "for pulling this trick, I'll chop off your d***" as he swung.
 He and his member are saved by the love interest who drills the Leprechaun in the head with a baseball, knocking him down.

 Leprechaun 4: In Space (1997)

 You know things are gonna be good when a colon is added to a movie title.
 This movie opens on a group of galactic marines seeking out an alien.
 Said alien (our beloved Leprechaun) has been interrupting galactic mining to the tune of almost a half-billion dollars.
 That wasn't even a ton of money when the movie was released.
 I love that right off the bat we know that facts can be checked at the door with your coat.